Last updated on 25th September, 2017 at 10:16 am

 Fred Boissonnas was born in 1858 in Geneva from a family that moved from Marseilles in southern France to Switzerland.

-The origin of the family did Fred to believe that he was a descendant of Greek navigators, this may explain his interest and love for the Greeks, especially those of the countryside …
+Due to the origin of the family Fred believed that he was a descendant of Greek navigators, this may explain his interest and love for the Greeks, especially those of the countryside …

 Towards the end of his Greek adventure shortly before 1930, he spend some time in Mount Athos where he photographed many details of monastic life and the monasteries.

 His work was innovative and proved decisive in the development of Greek photography during the 20th century.

 Through photos and albums he presents a panorama of Greece during the interwar period, also helping to shape European public opinion of Greece for the same period.

 The work of Fred Boissonnas, although known in Europe in the early 20th century, now needs a second showing.